-The application period for Fall 2019 entry is open.
-The deadlines are January 15th for Ph.D. (and priority applications for M.S.) and March 1st for M.S.
+The application period for Fall 2019 entry is now closed.
+The deadlines were January 15th for Ph.D. (and priority applications for M.S.) and March 1st for M.S.

 An undergraduate major in mathematics or statistics is typical for statistics graduate students, but is not required.
 However, because of the mathematical nature of some of the graduate coursework, students should be able to demonstrate good mathematical ability.
 Students without sufficient coursework in mathematics may be admitted with the expectation that sufficient mathematical background will be acquired during the first year of study.
 Applicants for the Ph.D. must have at least one semester or two quarters of advanced calculus at a level equivalent to Mathematics 25 and Mathematics 125A and a quarter of linear algebra at a level equivalent to Mathematics 67.
 The program does not accept part-time students.

 The minimum requirements for the Statistics graduate program are as follows:

 - Bachelor’s Degree with overall GPA of 3.0 or above

 - Upper division coursework in Mathematics and/or Statistics

 - GRE score of 295 or greater (Quantitative and Verbal combined).
 Scores must not be more than five years old prior to quarter of admission.

 - For international students, a TOEFL score of 80 on the Internet-based test (iBT).
 Scores must be no more than two years old. (note: if a TOEFL score is not available we will accept IELTS scores, with a score of 7 or above on a 9 point scale.
 Scores must be no more than two years old)

 Please keep in mind that qualifying is not enough to be accepted.
 The process is very competitive and only a few of the very best are accepted, so if you lack a strong background in mathematics and statistics you may not be strong enough to be accepted.
 That having been said our program is one of the most outstanding and therefore definitely worth trying for.